lp-research/openzen_sensor-release/openzen/docs/python_api.rst

 .. code-block:: bash

-    ModuleNotFoundError: No module named 'OpenZen'
+    ModuleNotFoundError: No module named 'openzen'

 the PYTHONPATH for Python to find the OpenZen files is not properly set up.
 Please follow the instructions above to setup the PYTHONPATH.